bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 The `terms.md` file is a [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) file, so you can style your terms and conditions as you wish.

-To add terms and conditions to your docker container, create a `terms.md` file in the `~/Green Light` directory.
+To add terms and conditions to your docker container, create a `terms.md` file in the `~/greenlight` directory.
 Then, add the following volume to your Green Light run command.

 `-v $(pwd)/terms.md:/usr/src/app/config/terms.md`